comp-mol-biol/cascade_computing/README.md

 ### Load the Project

-The notebook connects to the database created during setup.
-It looks for a `signac.rc` file in your directory to identify the project.
+The notebook connects to project.
+It looks for a `.signac/config` file in your directory to identify the project.

 ```python
 import signac